Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 9. Poisons/Toxins/Drugs

-Some substances can affect brain function, vestibular function, or can cause liver damage that can lead to ammonia accumulation in the blood, triggering neurological symptoms like ataxia or seizures.
+Some substances can affect brain function, and vestibular function, or can cause liver damage that can lead to ammonia accumulation in the blood, triggering neurological symptoms like ataxia or seizures.
 Sedated dogs can also be weak and unsteady with poor balance.

 10. Arthritis